 Melissa N. Watson serves as the Executive Director of Emerge South Carolina.
 Her passion for political equality and advocating for social justice led her to devote her career to improving the lives of those who have been underserved and denied equity in South Carolina.

 Melissa is a South Carolina native, born and raised in Columbia where she was educated in the public schools of Richland County.
-Growing up in a low resource community, she experienced first-hand the effects of economic barriers that prevent individuals from cultivating a household or life of self-sustainability.
+Growing up in a low resource community, she experienced first-hand, the effects of economic barriers that prevent individuals from cultivating a household or life of self-sustainability.
 Understanding that a lack of resources expanded outside of her home, and into communities state-wide, she was motivated to plant her educational grounding in Public Health and Social Work.
 She has spent the last decade working in community organizations providing education and tools while also advocating to improve laws and policies to decrease disparity and increase opportunity.
+While our strides were progressing, our pace to progress and momentum were becoming detrimental to our overall triumph.
 Deciding to be an active agent for the change she wanted to see, Melissa was led to a career in politics—where she could directly influence the face of government and bring diversity and equality to elected officials and decision makers.

 Prior to Emerge South Carolina, Melissa served as the Director of Programs and Operations and previously the Director of Training and Education for a statewide nonprofit focused on reducing poverty.
 She worked for several years in prevention in the Alcohol/Drug, HIV/STD, and Diabetes fields.

-Melissa is a 2017 graduate of the Modjeska Simkins School of Social Justice, a 2016 alumna of Leadership South Carolina and a graduate of the Sisters of Charity Nonprofit Leadership Program.
-She is a proud alumna of The University of South Carolina where she received a Master’s of Public Health, Master’s of Social Work, certificate in Drug and Addiction Studies and Bachelor of Arts in Experimental Psychology and Criminology and Criminal Justice.
+Melissa is a 2017 graduate of the Modjeska Simkins School of Social Justice, a 2016 alumna of Leadership South Carolina, and a graduate of the Sisters of Charity Nonprofit Leadership Program.
+She is a proud alumna of The University of South Carolina where she received a Master of Public Health, Master of Social Work, certificate in Drug and Addiction Studies, and Bachelor of Arts in Experimental Psychology and Criminology and Criminal Justice.
 She has a certificate in Project Management from Duke University.
-She is also a Licensed Master Social Worker, a certified Mental Health First Aid Trainer and a certified Master Trainer through the Association of Talent Development.
+She is also a Licensed Master Social Worker, a certified Mental Health First Aid Trainer, and a certified Master Trainer through the Association of Talent Development.